copsTvFan/cops-episode-guide/guide.md

 "Fake Friends"

-- It’s off to the races when an injured suspect spots his window of opportunity.
+- It's off to the races when an injured suspect spots his window of opportunity.
-- A man bosses officers around after he’s caught with some unsavory items.
+- A man bosses officers around after he's caught with some unsavory items.
-- Detectives catch a man in a sting, but he still won’t admit to his crime.
+- Detectives catch a man in a sting, but he still won't admit to his crime.

 ## S30E16